Matt Huenerfauth at RIT

 Prior to joining the faculty of RIT, I was a faculty member at the City University of New York (CUNY), Queens College and Graduate Center, for eight years, where I was a tenured Associate Professor of Computer Science and Linguistics.
 I moved to RIT in August 2014.

 This website contains information about my Research and my background and experience (Curriculum Vitae).
 Information about courses I teach is available on the Teaching page, and links to other resources appear on the Interests page.
-A listing of my office hours and other Contact Information is also included on this site.
+A listing of my Contact Information is also included on this site.